 6. Tell a story of something you screwed up, either in your business or your life

-Like I said, people love the messy behind the scenes stuff.
+As I said, people love the messy behind-the-scenes stuff.
 This is a great way to just connect with your audience and talk human to human.
-And it doesn’t have to be your biggest darkest secrets.
+And it doesn’t have to be your deepest darkest secret.
 It can be something simple.
 If you can relate it to your product somehow, awesome, but it’s not necessary.

 If you’re not sure what to share, think about something you would put on an Instagram story for example.